Dealing with a disk space in Docker

 I would like to add a bit of clarification about how docker uses disk space and how to clean it.
-I use macOS, so, everything below, is mostly for macOS, but docker commands suit for any platform.
+I use macOS, so, everything below, is mostly for macOS, but docker commands suit any platform.

 While docker comes from Linux, it works there on the same filesystem by default.
-But on Windows and macOS, it works in a small virtual machine with own Linux inside.
+But on Windows and macOS, it works in a small virtual machine with its own Linux inside.
 And disk's space there is limited my settings in docker.
-In my case, I have configured to use up to 112 GB.
+In my case, I have configured it to use up to 112 GB.

 So, when you actively working with Docker, your space inside will go out.
 You can check how docker spends all that space with the command.

 $ docker system df TYPE TOTAL ACTIVE SIZE RECLAIMABLE Images 84 6 66.02GB 55.6GB (84%) Containers 6 5 4.914GB 0B (0%) Local Volumes 19 4 1.812GB 342.7MB (18%) Build Cache 0 0 0B 0B